firebase/genkit/docs/firebase.md

     npx genkit init -d $HOME/Downloads/genkit-dist/genkit-dist.zip
     ```

     Select `firebase` as the deployment platform option and Google AI as the model.
-If Google AI is not available in your reagion (see https://ai.google.dev/available_regions) consider using Vertex AI.
+If Google AI is not available in your region (see https://ai.google.dev/available_regions) consider using Vertex AI.

 1. Paste the following sample code into `functions/src/index.ts` file: